cozyGarage/resume_engine/Progress.md

    passed (174 passing).

 Success criteria we used
-- Full test suite passes under Bun (same or better results than `npm test`).
+- Full test suite passes under Bun (same or better results than the Node fallback `npm run test:node`).
 - No destructive changes to runtime behavior (we added non-breaking env-var support for test determinism).
 - CI can be updated to reproduce the developer flow.